IN FOCUS: Should parents divorce or stay together for the kids?

 “It was terribly disruptive and scary as a young child to see my parents fight,” she told CNA.
 “The air in the room would always get so tense and my sibling and I would try to hide and make sure we did not do anything to anger my mum for the rest of the day (as) we were worried that we would be on the end of the hitting.”

 The fights were often over their different personalities and values.
-While her mother was ambitious, her father was relaxed and easy-going, and did not prioritise climbing the social ladder, she said.
+While her mother was ambitious, her father was relaxed and easy-going, and did not prioritise climbing the social ladder, Alex said.

 But then, even as a child, she did have moments where she wondered if it was better for her parents to get divorced.